iPad 6 Wi-Fi Right Antenna Replacement

 Step 39

-- Gently lift the home button ribbon cable away from the sticky adhesive that's keeping it snug against the rear case.
-You've got this!
+- Gently lift the home button ribbon cable away from the adhesive gripping it to the rear case, like peeling off a pesky sticker.

 Step 40